Home > Our School > Primary school

 Learning is a life-long skill.
 You have already given your son or daughter a great start through early childhood education.
 Now it is time for their next milestone, as you choose the primary school that is right for them.

-Boys and girls thrive in our unique, independent school environment, so much so that we guarantee results for our junior school aged children through:
+Children thrive in our unique, independent school environment, so much so that we pride ourselves on the pursuit of individual excellence for our junior school aged children through:

 Starting school is a special time for children and parents alike.
 Our transition programmes are designed to make this step a seamless and enjoyable experience.
 Pupils and staff alike look forward to welcoming new children into our special school community.
 We offer school visits and trial days and, when you are ready, we will tailor a transition programme to suit the needs of your child.